How I Used My HSA Last-Minute to Save $900 in Taxes

 Conclusion

-You can open one if you have a high-deductible healthcare plan (and you may already have one from your employer); “high-deductible” is defined by the Feds as a deductible over $1,400 for singles and $2,800 for families
+You can open an HSA if you have a high-deductible healthcare plan (and you may already have one from your employer); “high-deductible” is defined by the Feds as a deductible over $1,650 for singles and $3,300 for families in 2025

-The money you contribute will go in tax-free (technically, it might go in post-tax but then give you a deduction later, as I outlined in this post), grow tax-free, and come out tax-free if used for “qualified medical expenses” (I’ve used mine for everything from Latisse prescriptions to Tums at CVS, though most FI folks say you shouldn’t use it for anything and instead keep receipts and allow it to grow)
+The money you contribute will go in tax-free (technically, it might go in post-tax but then give you a deduction later, as I outlined in this post), grow tax-free, and come out tax-free if used for “qualified medical expenses” (I’ve used mine for everything from Latisse prescriptions to Tums at CVS, though ideally you wouldn’t use it for anything and instead keep receipts and allow it to grow)

 When you turn 65, it functions like an IRA and you can use it without paying the penalty that you’d ordinarily pay for using it for something other than medical expenses